spheras/desktopfolder/README.md

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.spheras.desktopfolder)

-If you use GNOME 3, you can try the .deb release in the [releases section](https://github.com/spheras/desktopfolder/releases).
+If you use GNOME 3, you should use the latest [.deb release](https://github.com/spheras/desktopfolder/releases).
 To install the .deb with apt:

 `sudo apt install ./com.github.spheras.desktopfolder_[version]_amd64.deb`